 How to get tickets for the 2022 Eurovision Song Contest?

 Tickets for the Eurovision Song Contest will not go on sale before all major details regarding the stage, green room facilities etc. have been sorted out.
-Once an arena is known, they will start working on those details – and as such be able to conclude how large an audience will fit.
+Now that we know the arena, they will start working on those details – and as such be able to conclude how large an audience will fit.
 A few things to keep in mind:

 - Tickets for the Eurovision Song Contest will usually go on sale at the end of the year, typical in November or December.
 In special circumstances, ticket sale might be postponed to January.